Chronic Pelvic Pain: How to Transform and Heal

 Fundamentally, these practices bring your attention to the internal movement of breath.
 When you breathe, how do you know you are breathing?
 What sensations inform you of the quality of your breath?
 How deeply can you perceive this?
 What is this like for you?

 Breath promotes relaxation.
 Your breathing controls the effects of your fight/flight responses in times of stress.
 Somatic approaches can enrich your breathing practice by moving your focus to different parts of your anatomy, such as your skin, bones, and visceral organs.
-Somatics invites personal movement research in response to this awareness.

 The Committee on Pain, Disability, and Chronic Illness Behavior note that “stress and anxiety increase muscle contraction and would thus be expected to exacerbate any pain problem…Conversely, any treatment that induces relaxation will reduce muscle contraction and perhaps lessen pain.”